<< Part of an ongoing lesson - first part is here >>

 So start a new project, and add a button to your form.
 We'll use the button later.
 To add a new class to your programme, click the Project menu at the top of C#.
 From the Project menu, select Add Class:

 You should then see the Add New Item dialogue box popping up.
 Select the Class item from the available templates.
 In the Name box at the bottom, type this:

 Then click the Add button on the dialogue box.
-You should see all the default code for your class appear (users of later versions of Visual Studio may see more using statements):
+You should see all the default code for your class appear (users of earlier versions of Visual Studio may see fewer using statements):

 WindowsApplication1 was the default name when we created a new project.
 If we had changed the default project name to, say, Birthday then it would have said namespace Birthday.
 (A namespace is where classes are grouped together.
 System is a namespace.
 As too are Collections, Generic, and Text.)

 Notice that the Solution Explorer on the right is showing your Class: